 At Black Hawk, we have spent hours and hours perfecting our blend to ensure all our diets go above and beyond the bare minimum.
 We’ve done this by supplying the required levels of vitamins, minerals, and essential nutrients through feeding ingredients in their natural state, rather than through highly processed ingredients and powders.
-Hence our phrase Every ingredient matters that you’ll see on our products.

 Read Next: Finding the right puppy for you